 Banks charge anywhere from ₹10 to ₹25 per transaction, depending on the bank’s policy.
 Let me give you an example of the Bank of Baroda Withdrawal charges amount (Real-Life Scenario) –

 My Client Rajesh had a BSBD Account at Bob Bank.
 The Bank sets a limit on free transactions and withdrawals for its BSBD accounts.
-BOB Customers like Rajesh are allowed four free cash withdrawals From ATMs.
+BOB Customers like Rajesh are allowed four free cash withdrawals from ATMs.

 Why Do Banks Set BSBD WDL Txn Fee?

-Last But not least, RBI Guidelines Banks are allowed to impose reasonable charges for excessive transactions For bank account sustainability.
+Last but not least, RBI Guidelines Banks are allowed to impose reasonable charges for excessive transactions for bank account sustainability.

 FAQs